chalcedonyt/juniordevkl-workshop/TUTORIAL.md

 So far our application only lives on our private Cloud Shell proxy, and will be deleted when we close Cloud Shell.

+**Note**: The "port forwarding" concept from the previous step is an important one

 Let's deploy to Google App Engine (GAE)

-GAE requires an `app.yaml` file to describe how GAE should deploy an application. <walkthrough-editor-open-file filePath="app.yaml">Open the file</walkthrough-editor-open-file> and look at it.
+GAE requires an `app.yaml` file to describe how GAE should deploy an application. <walkthrough-editor-open-file filePath="juniordevkl-workshop/app.yaml" text="Open the file"></walkthrough-editor-open-file> and look at it.

 Use the `gcloud` tool to deploy to GAE:
 ```bash